Wellness and Beauty Retreats

 Travaasa Experiential Resort

 At Austin's Travaasa Experiential Resort, with beautiful views of Lake Travis, it’s worth going beyond the admittedly excellent spa treatments (detoxifying juniper and olive stone massage, anyone?) to sample the resort’s other offerings.
-Choose from culinary classes, where you’ll learn the ins and outs of juicing for better health, learn the art of journaling as a tool for cultivating happiness and push your adventurous limits with a slacklining class or cruise down a zip line at the resort’s Prickly Pear Challenge Course -- a series of rope ladders, balance beams and wall climbs that culminate in a thrilling 250-foot-long zip-line ride over the treetops.
+Choose from culinary classes, where you’ll learn the ins and outs of juicing for better health, learn how to create an inspiring vision board as a tool for cultivating happiness and push your adventurous limits with an equine class or cruise down a zip line at the resort’s Prickly Pear Challenge Course -- a series of rope ladders, balance beams and wall climbs that culminate in a thrilling 250-foot-long zip-line ride over the treetops.

 Swellwomen Surf and Yoga Vacations

 It’s been said the saltwater -- sweat, tears and the sea -- is the cure for anything.
-Let the healing properties of the Pacific Ocean (and the stoke of riding a wave!) soothe your soul during 6-night surf and yoga retreats with SwellWomen, a surf vacation company founded by Me-Shell Mijangos, a woman who used to work in New York City before quitting her corporate job to surf and travel.
+Let the healing properties of the Pacific Ocean (and the stoke of riding a wave!) soothe your soul during six-night surf and yoga retreats with SwellWomen.

-Your base during the program is the Sheraton Maui Resort & Spa on the island of Maui.
-A typical day consists of early morning surfing lessons right in front of the hotel, followed by roughly 2 hours of free surf time.
-After that, spend your day doing things like standup paddleboarding, traditional Hawaiian lomilomi massages at the hotel’s spa, yoga on a grassy lawn near the ocean or just lounging poolside at the hotel’s free-form lagoon pool overlooking the ocean.
+Your base during the program is the Montage Kalupa Bay on the island of Maui.
+A typical day consists of early morning surfing lessons right in front of the hotel, followed by six hours of free time.
+Spend your day doing things like standup paddleboarding, traditional Hawaiian lomilomi massages at the hotel’s spa, yoga on a grassy lawn near the ocean or just lounging poolside at the hotel’s free-form lagoon pool overlooking the ocean.

 Yoga and Eco-Wellness Tours